 The last thing that could potentially be positive or negative is that it’s certainly not a “fancy” resort.
 If you want a lavish resort, this isn’t what you’re looking for.

-If you need a clean, comfortable, oceanfront place to sleep and don’t mind the lack of amenities, the ISO provides a wonderful value, especially for ocean view rooms.
+If you need a clean, comfortable, oceanfront place to sleep and don’t mind the lack of amenities, the ISO offers great value, especially for ocean-view rooms.
+When I work with clients on a budget but still want a nice trip, I will sometimes have them stay here in Kauai, then move to Maui and stay at a nicer resort to finish their trip.

 If you’re heading to Kauai for all the outdoor activities, make sure to check out the best hikes in Kauai and the best adventure activities in Kauai.